 What to Tell the Family

 It is important for the family to understand that mood disorder symptoms are not simply volitional or temporary states of mind that can be easily changed.
-Depression in particular may arise from other medical conditions, and may indicate a need for additional treatment.
+Depression in particular may arise from other medical conditions and may indicate a need for additional treatment.
 Although they are medical disorders, depression, anxiety, and bipolar illnesses respond well in many cases to medication, psychotherapy, and nutritional intervention, which will often include a role for the family.
 Combining nutrition, pharmacologic, and psychotherapeutic treatments may be particularly effective.
 Family members can also assist the patient in informing the physician of worsening behavioral status.

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders.
 DSM-5.
 5th ed.
 Arlington, VA: American Psychiatric Pub; 2013.